BIT-DA/CSDN/README.md

 </div>

-This repository contains the code of our TCYB 2021 paper "Critical Classes and Samples Discovering for Partial Domain Adaptation".
+This repository contains the code of our IEEE TCYB 2021 paper "Critical Classes and Samples Discovering for Partial Domain Adaptation".